Sxham04/FileTransfer/README.md

 * **Neighbor Connection**: If a peer starts before its neighbor, it will show "Cannot connect to peer."
 This is normal; it will automatically retry every second until the neighbor is online.
 * **Completion**: When a peer prints `Enters merging`, check the folder for the successfully reconstructed file.

----

-**Would you like me to add a section on how to handle different file types (like images vs. text) in the README?**